SimSimButDifferent/ProjectDifferent/README.md

 - 👋 Hi, I’m @SimSimButDifferent
 - 👀 I’m interested in Crypto trading/investing and skateboarding.
 - 🌱 I’m currently learning Solidity and Python.
 - 💞️ I’m looking to collaborate on ...
-Anything right now
+Anything that will enhance my coding skills and knowledge.
 - 📫 How to reach me ... simeon.campbell@live.com // simeon.h.campbell@gmail.com

 <!---